 Move forward with grace,

-dear People of Earth,
+weary People of Earth

-There is infinite, abiding love for you
+There is infinite, abiding

-Thank you for reading my thoughts,
+Thank you for receiving

-thoughts that will soon be erased
+thoughts that will soon

-in her fullest phase
+in her fullest phase,

 Mary watched the last word peel off, float by.
 She was too tired to lift her head and see it pin itself to the sky.